Project-SPITFIRE/spitfire-support/src/content/docs/roles/ops-support/ops-support-schedules.md

 ---
 title: Operations Support Schedules Guide
-description: Comprehensive guide to managing schedules, including calendar view, filters, multi-select, and multiple schedules per day
+description: Comprehensive guide to managing schedules, including calendar view, filters, multi-select, multiple schedules per day, and status indicators
 ---

 ---

 The **Schedules** feature is the central hub for managing and viewing work schedules.
 It allows operations support to add, update, or delete schedules while providing powerful filtering, search, and multiple viewing modes for precise schedule management.
 A single user can also have **multiple schedules assigned in a single day** to reflect varied tasks or shifts.

 ## Key Features of Schedules